 For individuals whose total income from all the possible sources does not fall under any taxable bracket of the Income Tax Act 1961, during the preceding year, need to file the taxes in order to claim the returns on them.
 Earlier this used to be a time-taking process to fill the forms and submit them in the finance department of your respective organization.
 Any mistake in the form would mean re-filling the form all over again.
-Now, the Income Tax department has made it easier for the tax-payers to e-file their returns online.
+Now, the Income Tax department has made it easier for the tax-payers to e-file Income Tax Return Online.

 If you are filing your taxes for the first time, there might be a possibility of getting stuck at some clauses but it is no rocket science.
 You can take the help of tax experts or financial advisors or chartered accountants to do so but once you get the hang of it, it is quite easy.